skelsec/jackdaw/README.md

 Jackdaw is here to collect all information in your domain, store it in a SQL database and show you nice graphs on how your domain objects interact with each-other an how a potential attacker may exploit these interactions.
 It also comes with a handy feature to help you in a password-cracking project by storing/looking up/reporting hashes/passowrds/users.

+# Quick usage info
+ - If not using automatic collection (eg. not on Windows) you will need to create an initial empty database via `dbinit`
+ - First you need to perform `enum`.
+This can be done automatically on windows by double-clicking on the executable, or typing `jackdaw.exe auto`.
+ - Second you will need to run `nest` to get the web interface.
+By default it is served under `http://127.0.0.1:5000/nest` there is an API under `http://127.0.0.1:5000/ui`.
+ - Web interface, you will need to go to the domain view and click on `Generate graph cache` only once to get the edge information in a cache file. it might take a while but in the command line you will see a progress bar.
+ - After graph cache is done, you can play with the graph on the `graph view` but don't forget to select the corrrect cache number on the top left.

 # Example commands
 ### Automatic enumeration - windows only, with domain-joined user -
 No need to pre-initialise the database, it will be done automatically.